smeup/jariko/docs/visual_studio_code.md

 ![Visual Studio Code for RPG](images/vscode_en.png)

-8. To ease the editing of fixed format RPG files, you can add rulers to the editor.
+8. To find more easily the right position of keywords in fixed format RPG files, you can add rulers to the editor.
 For example, in order to have a ruler at column 5, you could edit your `settings.json`this way:

 `
     "[rpg]": {